City of self-love: checking into the best spa hotels in Paris

 Saint James is Paris’s only château hotel — the sort with staircases angled for grand entrances, a library with caged leatherbound books and a fountain in the driveway for that ‘I’ve arrived’ moment.
 So, the spa here, headed up by Maison Guerlain, is the sort that — of course — has a scrolling marble bas-relief (by French artist François Mascarello) and more Greco-Roman frippery, stretching out over two floors and 400 square metres.

-Treatments certainly have a feel of toga-ed decadence to them: Guerlain has harvested rare orchids from the Himalayas, studied ancestral massage strokes and harnessed honey’s healing powers, all in the name of making you look fabulous.
-Go custom if you have specific skin needs or get steam-cleaned, then hit the hammam and whirlpool bath to leave feeling like a revered deity from antiquity.
+Treatments certainly have a feel of toga-ed decadence to them: Guerlain has harvested rare orchids, studied ancestral massage strokes and harnessed honey’s healing powers, all in the name of making you look fabulous.
+Go custom if you have specific skin needs, then hit the hammam and whirlpool bath to leave feeling like a revered deity from antiquity.

 Open from 9.30am to 7.30pm.